MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/create-retention-labels.md

 ### <a name="published-retention-labels"></a>Etichette di conservazione pubblicate

-Se si pubblicano etichette di conservazione in SharePoint o OneDrive, può essere necessario un giorno perché le etichette di conservazione siano visibili agli utenti finali.
-Se si pubblicano etichette di conservazione in Exchange, possono essere necessari 7 giorni perché le etichette di conservazione siano visibili agli utenti finali, inoltre la cassetta postale deve contenere almeno 10 MB di dati.
+If you publish retention labels to SharePoint or OneDrive, those labels  typically appear for end users to select within one day.
+However, allow up to seven days.
+If you publish retention labels to Exchange, it can take up to seven days for those retention labels to appear for end users, and the mailbox must contain at least 10 MB of data.

+Ad esempio:

 ![Diagramma del momento in cui le etichette manuali hanno effetto](../media/b19f3a10-f625-45bf-9a53-dd14df02ae7c.png)

 ### <a name="auto-apply-retention-labels"></a>Applicare automaticamente etichette di conservazione

-In caso di applicazione automatica di etichette di conservazione ai contenuti che soddisfano condizioni specifiche, possono essere necessari 7 giorni prima che le etichette di conservazione vengano applicate a tutto il contenuto esistente che soddisfa le condizioni.
+In caso di applicazione automatica di etichette di conservazione ai contenuti che soddisfano condizioni specifiche, possono essere necessari fino a sette giorni prima che le etichette di conservazione vengano applicate a tutto il contenuto esistente che soddisfa le condizioni.

 ![Diagramma di disponibilità delle etichette applicate automaticamente](../media/b8c00657-477a-4ade-b914-e643ef97a10d.png)